ColourTann/HelloLibgdx/markdown/part_1.md

 - a ShapeRenderer is something you can use to draw simple shapes.
 - render() runs every frame, which is probably about 60 times per second right now!
 - shape.circle(x, y, radius) draws a circle at the specified position.
-- In Libgdx: 0,0 is in the bottom right.
+- In Libgdx: 0,0 is the bottom left.

 We're drawing a circle at 50, 50 with a radius of 50.
 Because it's drawn from the center, it touches the left and bottom edges of the screen.